gemlink/multimasternode-manual/README.md

         }
       }
     }
+<------- from here add nest section if You want to have more than one masternode
 ]
 }
 ```

 If You want to run only one masternode, thats all.
 You can save file with "ctrl-x" ,save data and go to next point.
 If You want to add next masternode You need to
 add next part of configuration.
-Each masternode need in alis.json this part added after "}"  and before last "]" in alis.json.
+Each next masternode need in alis.json this part added in this place "<----------" in alis.json.
 You can always add new part of    alis.json file with new masternode after, when You will configure new masternode on gemcore.

 ```
      ,{